2-Day Oklahoma Adventure

 Day 1: Tulsa Highlights

 Tulsa Botanic Garden’s regular hours run from March 2 through November 21 because the grounds are open for their main spring-through-fall season only.
-After November 21, the Garden closes for routine maintenance and colder winter weather—then re-opens briefly for the special Botanic Garden of Lights holiday event (Nov 28–Dec 28) before shutting down again through February.
-This seasonal schedule lets the Garden staff focus on planting, pruning, and preparing exhibits for spring while ensuring you see the grounds at their bloom-filled best.
+After November 21, the Garden closes for routine maintenance and colder winter weather, then reopens briefly for the special Botanic Garden of Lights holiday event (November 28–December 28) before shutting down again through February.
+This seasonal schedule allows the Garden staff to focus on planting, pruning, and preparing exhibits for spring, while ensuring you see the grounds at their bloom-filled best.

 Hours (March 2–November 21, 2025)